YHWOO13/JBNU-2021-Summer/README.md

 # JBNU-2021-Summer
 Pytorch tutorial<br>
-- Follow Text part code for studying<br>
+- Follow Text part code for studying NLP https://pytorch.org/tutorials<br>
-- Language Modeling with nn.Transformer and TorchText<br>
+  Language Modeling with nn.Transformer and TorchText<br>
   NLP From Scratch: Classifying Names with a Character-Level RNN<br>
   NLP From Scratch: Generating Names with a Character-Level RNN<br>
   NLP From Scratch: Translation with a Sequence to Sequence Network and Attention<br>